aalmkainzi/CGS/README.md

-# FXS (FleXible String library)
+# SGS (Seamless Generic Strings)
-A Generic String library for C to make string handling more intuitive in C.
+A Generic String library to make string handling more intuitive in C.

 ## Quick Examples
 ```C